Internal Wireless Penetration Testing

 Wireless penetration tests assess the adequacy of multiple security controls designed to protect unauthorized access to wireless services.
 Testing attempts to exploit wireless vulnerabilities to gain access to private (protected) wireless SSIDs or to escalate privileges on guest SSIDs intended to be isolated from private networks.

-Why should we conduct an Internal Wireless Penetration Test?
+Why should we conduct a Wireless Penetration Test?

 The wireless network brings convenience and mobility to internal users, but with this convenience comes additional risks.
 An attacker does not need to gain physical access if vulnerable wireless networks can be compromised from a safe distance.
 Wireless access provided to guests and visitors needs to be isolated from protected environments.
 Wireless provided to employees needs to protect those connections and the data transmitted over the air.
 Testing wireless networks is a critical activity to ensure wireless networks are providing the intended access and only the intended access.

-Why should HALOCK perform our Internal Wireless Penetration Test?
+Why should HALOCK perform our Wireless Penetration Test?

 HALOCK has the experience to best assess the adequacy of multiple security controls designed to protect unauthorized access wireless services.
 For over two decades, HALOCK has conducted thousands of successful penetration tests for companies of all sizes, across all industries.